 Police still searching for suspects in triple shooting

-BALTIMORE — Police continue to look for whoever's responsible for Thursday's triple shooting in southeast Baltimore.
+BALTIMORE — Police are continuing to look for whoever is responsible for a triple shooting in Southeast Baltimore on Thursday.

-As the investigation continues, police didn't provide any updates Friday.
-Meanwhile, neighbors in the area the shooting happened say they've grown too used to this violence and something needs to be done.
+Police didn't provide any updates on their investigation Friday.
+Meanwhile, neighbors in the area where the shooting happened say they've grown accustomed to violence, and something needs to be done.

 Crime scene tape and evidence markers are a sight Vergie Boone has seen many times in her nearly 20 years in the Ellwood Park neighborhood.

-"It's not the firs time there's been a shooting around here, but as far as that many people and girls, [that's new]," Boone said.
+"It's not the first time there's been a shooting around here, but as far as that many people and girls, [that's new]," Boone said.
 "I wish they would stop.
-I with it would stop."
+I wish it would stop."

-Police responded to the 3100 block of McElderry Street Thursday around 3 p.m.
-Officers found three shooting victims: a 9-year-old girl, 20-year-old woman, and 28-year-old man.
+Police responded to the 3100 block of McElderry Street around 3 p.m.
+That's when officers found three shooting victims: a 9-year-old girl, 20-year-old woman, and 28-year-old man.

-The girl and man are expected to be okay, with non-life threatening injuries.
-But, the woman, who was shot in the torso, is last reported to be in critical condition at the hospital.
+The girl and man are expected to be OK.
+They both sustained non-life-threatening injuries.
+The woman who was shot in the torso is last reported to be in critical condition at the hospital though.

 "Nobody wants to see their little babies out here hurting.
 I don't want to see anyone's child hurting," Boone said.
 "I have grandkids.
 It's not good, it's not good at all."